2017 Spring Conference and AGM

 Saturday April 1, 2017

-OAND Members: please go to the ‘OAND Community’ tab of the members-only section of the website to download your AGM Package and to register online for either the Spring Conference, the AGM, or both.
+Please go to the ‘OAND Community’ tab of the members-only section of the website to download your AGM Package.

-Non-Members: We welcome non-members for the morning Spring Conference presentations.
-We are thrilled to welcome speakers Dr. Kirsten Smith, ND and Dr. Sylvi Martin, ND
+We welcome non-members for the morning Spring Conference presentations.
+We are thrilled to welcome speakers Dr. Bradley Bush, ND, David Bray, R.Ac., R.TCMP, Dipl C.H.
+(NCCAOM), and Dr. Sylvi Martin, RN, ND,

 Spring Conference Schedule:

 7:30 am to 8:00 am: Registration

 8:00 am to 10:00 am: Clinical Neuro-Endo-Immunology in Mood Disorders and Fatigue: Diagnostics and Integrated Phytotherapy Approaches to HPA Axis Imbalances (Dr. Bradley Bush, ND)